 Perhaps you’re beginning to see detrimental changes to your physical and psychological health?
 Or maybe you’ve started to notice a strain on relationships with your family and friends?
 The effects of drug and alcohol abuse can be catastrophic.

-From damaging your health and well-being, to ruining your relationships with loved ones, you could even lose your job or your home as a result of abusing alcohol or drugs.
+From damaging your health and well-being to ruining your relationships with loved ones, you could even lose your job or your home as a result of abusing alcohol or drugs.
 Our rehab in Cambridgeshire addresses your social, emotional, physical, and mental links to drug and alcohol abuse.

 If we can identify the underlying reasons for your substance abuse, then you can learn how to best overcome it.
 Are you prepared to live a sober, healthy life without alcohol and drugs?
 Then get in touch with us today on 01908 489 421 or at email@example.com.

 Whilst there is a vast variety of drug and alcohol treatment services available, residential care is widely regarded as the most effective.
 The main reasons for this are that as you stay with us for the duration of your addiction treatment, which typically lasts around 28 days, you have no negative influences or distractions of daily life at home.

 You’ll benefit from a relaxed, recovery-focused environment with exceptional support 24 hours a day, every day; the only thing you have to think about is working towards your long-term recovery.
-If you were to seek outpatient support from free local health services such as the NHS, you’ll initially be added to a long-waiting list before receiving a generic treatment programme to follow.
+If you were to seek outpatient support from free local health services such as the NHS, you’ll initially be added to a long waiting list before receiving a generic treatment programme to follow.
 Due to the lack of resources and funding for the NHS, they’re unable to design bespoke treatment programmes for each client.

 You’ll also be attempting to recover at home, in an environment which you associate with drug and alcohol abuse making it even more difficult for yourself.
 This leads to an ineffective, disheartening, and worthless treatment process.
 Save yourself the time and effort by coming straight to a residential rehabilitation centre like ours in Cambridgeshire.
-We take the time to get to know all of our clients individually, so that we can design the most effective addiction treatment programme for each person.
+We take the time to get to know all of our clients individually so that we can design the most effective addiction treatment programme for each person.

 This personalised approach has long proven to be the most effective way to treat drug and alcohol abuse.
 We’ve helped countless people achieve their dreams of living a life free from alcohol or drugs, we’ll continue to utilise our successful methods and help as many people as we can.

 What drug and alcohol treatment do we offer?